 We continued until everyone had several turns and spoonfuls of powder to mix in – then I ran out of powder!
 I used up one full box of baking soda and 2 jars of vinegar…

 Once we were out of baking soda – we talked about the cause and effect of the mixture.
 We had only one spill over because I put too many cups in one container and one of the cups spilled over the edge of the cup and the container – oops!

 We also passed around the vinegar bottle to smell it.

 It was a super fun day and experience for me and the children!
-Yes – this is a keeper to share again with another group of children soon!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Yes – this is a keeper to share again with another group of children soon!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Facebook

 -Teach Preschool on Instagram

 Subscribe to receive the latest Teach Preschool blog posts by email...